myasiny/django.boilerplate/README.md

-# My Website
+# Django Boilerplate
-It is a Django-based website which I use to share information about me as well as my blog posts mostly on software and technology.
-It is written in Python, HTML and CSS.
+It is a boilerplate code for creating Django-based blog website.
+It is written in Python, JavaScript, HTML and CSS.